basememara/Shank/README.md

     func post(url: String) -> String
 }
 ```
-This way, only your "modules" are not type-safe, which we can live with since
+This way, only your "modules" are not type-safe, which is acceptable since
 an exception with a missing module should happen early on and hopefully
 obvious enough in development.